AliQorbaniFard/SlyFox_electronics-blink_led/ReadMe.txt

-this is a code for blinking LED on stm32 bluepill boards

-the hardwares used in this project are stm32f103c8t6 as the microcontroller and stlink v2 as the programmer

-the softwares used in this project are MDK-Arm(keil) and stm32cubeMX

-a step by step video tutorial about how to do this project will be uploaded on youtube soon and the link will be provided.
+This repository contains the code for blinking an LED on STM32 Blue Pill boards.
+The hardwares used in this project are the STM32F103C8T6 microcontroller and STLink V2 programmer.
+The softwares used are MDK-ARM (Keil) and STM32CubeMX.
+A step-by-step video tutorial on how to do this project will be uploaded on YouTube soon and the link will be provided.